A Column By Len Johnson

 High on the list of races I wish I had run – but, alas, probably never will - is Sweden’s Lindingoloppet.
 It’s on again this weekend (24 September), so that’s another chance gone by.
 Step into the future of running with Tarkine Goshawk shoes, designed to push the boundaries...

-In the approaching weeks, prior to the World Cross Country Championship in Bathurst, RT will unveil a comprehensive, 10-part series, composed by Len Johnson, that delves into the historical narrative of Australia's participation in World XC.
-There are many ultra-marathon footwear in the market today and one of the...
+Prior to the World Cross Country Championship in Bathurst, RT will unveil a comprehensive, 10-part series, composed by Len Johnson, that delves into the historical narrative of Australia’s participation in World XC.
+Part 8 of 10 – Written by Len Johnson You don’t have to dive deep into Australian world cross-country...